-Mr. Guan Shaw Kee, male, a Malaysian Citizen, aged 40, was appointed as an Executive Director of the Company on 28 April 2008 to be primarily involved in sales and marketing, research and development, human resources and administrative functions and overseeing the management information systems of the Group.
+Mr. Guan Shaw Kee, male, a Malaysian citizen, aged 41, was appointed as an Executive Director of the Company on 28 April 2008 to be primarily involved in sales and marketing, research and development, human resources and administrative functions and overseeing the management information systems of the Group.
 He obtained his diploma in Computing & Information Technology from Alexander Institute of Technology in Australia and joined Eurospan since 2002.

-His father, Guan Kok Beng, his uncle, Guan Kim Heng and his brother Guan Shaw Yin, are also members of the Board.
+His father, Guan Kok Beng, and his brother, Guan Shaw Yin, are also members of the Board.